 For links to our reviews of Covent Garden's top bars (including a who, what, where, when and why guide to each bar), plus an overall guide to what to expect on a night out in Covent Garden, see our page on Covent Garden Bars.

 Covent Garden is a popular area in London for a shopping trip.
 Our Covent Garden Shopping page will offer you some advice on what areas of Covent Garden to head to depending on what sort of shopping you would like to do.
 Covent Garden has it all: boutiques, department stores, high-street shops and markets to suit all tastes and budgets.
-You will also find links to detailed pages on the areas individual shops, with photos, location maps, descriptions and contact details.
+You will also find links to detailed pages on the areas individual shops, with photos, descriptions and contact details.